Jocelyn Alo: International career

 Alo represented the United States at the 2024 Women's Softball World Cup and won a silver medal.

 Personal life

-Alo was born to Levi and Andrea Alo.
-Her father played football and her mother played softball at Laney College.
-She is of Samoan and Hawaiian descent.
+Alo was born to Levi and Andrea Alo, and is of Samoan and Hawaiian descent.
+Her father played college football and her mother played college softball at Laney College.
+Alo has three sisters named Sabrina, Lorraine, and Sophia.
+Her sister, Lorraine, played college softball at Fresno State and Portland State and Sophia played college softball at UTSA.